What is customs fraud?

 Common Types of Customs and Tariff Fraud

-Companies seeking to evade or reduce their customs duty obligations typically engage in one of the following types of fraudulent schemes:
+Often, customs fraud involves companies evading or reducing their customs duty obligations through one of the following types of fraudulent schemes:

 - Transshipment and misrepresenting the country of origin — Tariffs are based in part on a product’s country of origin.
 Many goods from China, for example, now face an additional duty of 25 percent.
-Claiming that a product was produced in a country with a lower tariff rate than the one the product actually hails from enables companies to avoid paying duties.
-Some companies do this by shipping the product to the United States via a country like Vietnam or Mexico, whose products face lower U.S. tariffs, and then falsely claiming that one of those countries is the source of the products.
+Claiming that a product was produced in a country with a lower tariff rate than the actual country the product hails from enables companies to avoid paying duties.
+Some companies do this by shipping the product to the United States via a country like Vietnam or Mexico (an “intermediate country”), whose products face lower U.S. tariffs, and then falsely claiming that one of those countries is the source of the products.
+As a result, they fraudulently pay lower customs duties.

 - Misclassification of goods — The tariffs for a particular country may vary depending on the type of product at issue.
 Importers seeking to reduce their tariff obligations may falsely describe their products on customs forms to escape the duties that actually apply to those products.